mitradranirban/ayuta/README.md

 Fonts are built automatically by GitHub Actions - take a look in the "Actions" tab for the latest build.

-The proof files and QA tests are also available automatically via GitHub Actions - look at https://mitradranirban.github.io/ayuta.git.
+The proof files and QA tests are also available automatically via GitHub Actions - look [here](https://mitradranirban.github.io/ayuta).

 ## Changelog